#1 fund for weathering market ups and downs3

 Enjoy life after work and turn your super into a regular income with our award-winning Retirement Income account.
 As you money stays invested, your savings could continue to grow.
 Find out why thousands of Australians have partnered with QSuper in retirement.

 When it comes to making the most of your retirement, getting professional guidance can help.

-As a QSuper member, you have access to financial advice from QInvest.3
+As a QSuper member, you have access to financial advice from QInvest about retiring with QSuper.3

 1. If you hold a Defined Benefit account, there are some important considerations before you access your super when you are still working.

 3. QInvest Limited (ABN 35 063 511 580, AFSL 238274) is a separate legal entity responsible for the financial services it provides.
-Advice fees may apply.
+Eligibility conditions apply.
 Refer to the Financial Services Guide for more information.